saweeet/saweeet.github.io/content/en/cat-sitting.md

 - She can be a bit restless when being picked up.
 If she is wriggling to get out of your arms, slowly place her down.
 Avoid letting Laksa jump out of your arms by holding her firmly.
 This will teach Laksa to wait for you to place her down.
 - You can lure Laksa in with a cooing baby voice.
 Laksa loves to gallop towards you from across the house when you say hello.
 - Feel free to say hi to her while she's lying down, she loves getting head scratches.
 - Let Laksa come and go freely so she can trust you.
-She doesn't mind being picked up for short periods but will let you know she's done by wriggling and pushing away from you.
+She doesn't mind being picked up for short periods but will let you know she's done by pushing away from you.

 ## Cat play/fights

 Soba and Laksa like to play fight each day - this is healthy.
 Sometimes they annoy each other while play fighting and that's ok.
 Most fights are self-resolving and you don't need to do anything.

 Occasionally, Soba won’t leave Laksa alone after she’s had enough and he tends to play rough.
-If you hear Laksa screeching for more than about 15s because Soba is pinning her down and she can’t escape, a loud clap or a stern ‘No’ will snap Soba out of it and give Laksa a chance to escape.
-We hardly have to do this since they’re getting along better but they might act differently in our absence.
+If you hear Laksa screeching for more than about 10s because Soba is pinning her down and she can’t escape, a loud clap or a stern ‘No’ will snap Soba out of it and give Laksa a chance to escape.
+We hardly have to do this since they’re getting along better.
 If you find they are doing this often, play time can help release their energy and get them tired.
 For example, if this tends to happen after you go to bed then play time before bed can help.

 Feel free to take a video and send it to us on WhatsApp if you’re unsure.

 ## Picking up a cat

-There are two ways to pick up a cat.
+There are different ways to pick up a cat.
 Whichever way, key is that the cat feels supported.
 Support the chest and back legs.

 **Method 1:**
 1. Scoop from under the chest